 Bringing it all together

 Be holistic and realistic when you’re calculating your longevity.
 Use that information and your planned retirement age to figure out how many years you can expect to live in retirement.
-This will help you and your financial advisor calculate how much of your savings to draw each month so you can enjoy retirement to the full - while helping to ensure that your money will go the distance with you.
+This will help you calculate how much you will need each month so you can enjoy retirement to the fullest - while helping to ensure that your money will go the distance with you.

 This material is provided for general and educational purposes only; it is not intended to provide legal, tax or investment advice.
 All investments are subject to risk.
 We recommend that you consult an independent legal or financial advisor for specific advice about your individual situation.